Castlevania Lords of Shadow 2 - Initial Impressions

 So ready to explore this parking garage!

 In the original game, every area was broken up by missions in the story.
 You would choose a mission, which would then determine where you would be able to explore and play.
 If you wanted, you could play the mission over again to try to find all the secrets.
 This wasn't anything innovative or new, but it worked for what the game was.
-In Lords of Shadow 2, missions are removed from the equation entirely and you are given a world to explore, however it is an empty world, gated by different mechanics that are unlocked through the story.
+In Lords of Shadow 2, missions are removed from the equation entirely and you are given a world to explore, however, it is an empty world, gated by different mechanics that are unlocked through the story.
 There's nothing inherently wrong with this format.
 It's reminiscent of the Soul Reaver games that I praise so highly and Prince of Persia: Warrior Within, which allowed players to explore a large landscape, assuming they were not blocked by an arbitrary reason.

 The problem that this causes, however, is that it increases the chances of the player getting lost.
 When games are linear missions, the chances of a player getting lost are slim.
 In these environments, it becomes more problematic because backtracking can now become part of the process of advancing the level and the story.
-This is also not inherently bad, it just requires more finesse that Lords of Shadow 2 severely lacks.
+This is also not inherently bad, it just requires more finesse which Lords of Shadow 2 severely lacks.

 The real castle needs to be at least...
 3 times as big as this!

 The developers know how to make their world look pretty, but their level design is atrocious.
-I know this because of how easy it was to lose track of where I'm supposed to go in their world, especially when it came to platforming.
+I know this because of how easy it was to lose track of where I was supposed to go in their world, especially when it came to platforming.
 There's a ton of platforming in this game that requires you to jump from ledges to platforms to progress, but it is often hard to tell where a safe zone to land actually is.
 The fact that the reticle for ledges and platforms is difficult to see is compounded by the fact that the levels are no longer linear.
-If they were simple linear paths, I could use process of elimination to help keep me on track.
+If they were simple linear paths, I could use the process of elimination to help keep me on track.
 But if I can't see the small swarm of bats indicating where to go, or if they don't show up, I'm more likely to wander around the open area, endlessly looking for an exit.

 Different time zones?

 Did I mention this game is weird?
 I got the distinct sense that there were two different camps in the development studio when it came to determining where Lords of Shadow 2 would take place.
 Half said, "The Gothic, Medieval world of Dracula's castle from Castlevania, of course," while the other half said, "What about a fancy futuristic city?"
-To bring the two sides together as team, they decided to make both in the same game.
+To bring the two sides together as a team, they decided to make both in the same game.

 The main plot of Lords of Shadow 2 takes place in this futuristic city that was built upon Dracula's castle after his fall and his thousand-year coma.
 How this works or can be explained, I have no idea.
 The game doesn't really care to explain.
 All I know is that the city planner involved with this project must have been insane.
 The bigger question, however, is: Where does the Medieval stuff come in when the story takes place in the modern era?
 Dracula is going through an identity crisis as he attempts to regain his strength.
 Thus, he must travel inward to his own mind and unlock his true power.